Deferred maintenance

-Boeing 737 MAX deferred maintenance history records review
+Boeing 737 MAX deferred maintenance records review

 When this review is needed